nikcbg/failsrepo/README.md

 4..travis.yml - script for continuous integration.

-5. DETAILED.md - file with how tasks have been done.
+5.DETAILED.md - file with how tasks have been done.

 ## To DO:

-1.Add repo to travis.

-2.Test repo in travis to check if it pass or fails.